SynBioDex/SBOL-visual/SEPs/SEP_V025.md

 The default values specified for the `width` and `height` SHOULD be `48`.
 However, alternative values MAY be used if the glyph has an aspect ratio that differs significantly from a square, or if a glyph is intended to be drawn at a signficantly different size to other glyphs (e.g., the small molecule glyph).

+For each parametric attribute (e.g., `parametric:svg`), the corresponding non-parametric attribute (e.g., `svg`) MUST be set to the values obtained by substituting the default parameter values into the value of the parametric attribute.

 ## 3. Examples <a name='example'></a>